sixrockets/odyssey/README.md

-# Rubyroom Bot
+# Odyssey

-Awesome bot for Slack in NodeJS!
+Bot launching platform for Telegram and Slack (more to come) in NodeJS!

 ## Installation: